researchpy/documentation/source/anova_documentation.rst

 Now to take a look at the descriptive statistics of the univariate data.
-The output indicates that all the columns are integers which is a discrete data type; however, when we conduct the ANOVA the independent variables, drug and disease, will be treated as categorical while the dependent variable will be treated as continuous.
+The output indicates that there are no missing observations and that each variable is stored as an integer.